 At Brunswick, Weinstein advises the Global Japan team on global geopolitics and trade.

-Weinstein serves by presidential appointment on the Advisory Committee on Trade Policy and Negotiations, the senior-most advisory board to the United States Trade Representative.
+Weinstein has served by presidential appointment on federal commissions under four different U.S. administrations, including on the Advisory Committee on Trade Policy and Negotiations, the senior-most advisory board to the United States Trade Representative.
 Previously, he chaired the U.S. Agency for Global Media as well as its affiliate boards, Radio Free Europe, Radio Free Asia and the Middle East Broadcasting Network.

 Weinstein, who speaks fluent French and German, holds a Ph.D. in Government from Harvard University, a graduate degree in Soviet Studies from Sciences Po, and a B.A. in the Humanities from the University of Chicago.
-He was decorated by the French Ministry of Culture as a Chevalier dans l’Ordre des arts et des lettres.
+He was decorated as a Chevalier dans l’Ordre des arts et des lettres by the French Ministry of Culture and was awarded the Foreign Minister’s Commendation from the Japanese Ministry of Foreign Affairs.
 In 2020, he was nominated to serve as U.S. Ambassador to Japan, receiving unanimous bipartisan support from the Senate Foreign Relations Committee.
 He serves on non-profit boards and advisory boards in the U.S., Europe and Asia.